San Diego Guardianship Attorneys

 How Do Guardianships Differ from Adoptions?

-Guardianships are often used by stepparents who are unable to terminate a biological parent’s legal rights.
-When stepparent adoption is not an option, legal guardianship may be an alternative.
+Guardianships provide an option when a parent will not agree to terminate their parental rights.
+When adoption is not an option, legal guardianship may be an alternative.
 Speak to a San Diego guardianship attorney at our office to learn more.

 Empowering People with Choices & Options

-When life changes, the Law & Mediation Firm of Klueck & Hoppes, APC is here to help.
-Easily accessible and readily available to help the minute you need it, we can be trusted to guide you through the legal process ahead.
+When life changes, Family Law San Diego is here to help.
+Easily accessible and readily available to help the minute you need it; we can be trusted to guide you through the legal process ahead.
 When it comes to establishing or enforcing a guardianship, you have options and we are here to ensure you have the information you need to make the best decision for your situation.